hermonochy/QuizMaster/README.md

 ![](images/QM2.png)

 1. Run quizcreator by opening QuizMaster and clicking `Make a Quiz`.
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
-The `Add` button can add questions.
-As it is multiple choice, you need to give a correct answer and a set of wrong answers, separated by commas.
-Further instructions can be viewed via the implemented tooltips.
+Click `Add` to include multiple choice questions and ensure you specify the correct answer followed by wrong answers separated by commas.
+Tooltips provide helpful guidance throughout the process.
+3. Once you have saved it, using the `Save` button or `Save As` for an entirely new quiz, you can easily test-play it using the `play` button, which opens the quiz in practice mode.

 ##### Adding Arguments